davetheunissen/davetheunissen.github.io/_posts/2018-09-02-azure_durable_functions.md

 ![Run Azure Durable Function](../media/2018-09-02/run-azdf.png)

-Once you make a request to this endpoint, you will get back a list of URLs as described above.
+Once you make a request to this endpoint, you will get back a list of URLs as described earlier in this post.

 ![Status Azure Durable Function](../media/2018-09-02/status-azdf.png)